xpack-dev-tools/riscv-none-elf-gcc-xpack/README-BUILD.md

 -rw-rw-r-- 1 ilg ilg 358086677 Oct 25 07:31 xpack-riscv-none-embed-gcc-10.1.0-1.2-linux-arm.tar.gz
 -rw-rw-r-- 1 ilg ilg       120 Oct 25 07:31 xpack-riscv-none-embed-gcc-10.1.0-1.2-linux-arm.tar.gz.sha
 ```

+Note: on some versions, the 32-bit Arm binaries could not be built, since the RVV support requires more than 4 GB or RAM.

 ### Build the macOS binaries